 Fully owned Ministry Buildings

-Buildings jointly owned between the Ministry and a board of trustees (or other third party ownership)
+Buildings jointly owned between the Ministry and a board (or other third party ownership)

 Wholly board owned property